dotnet9-templates/dotnet-9/README.md

 Then we need to set up the references between the projects...can use GUI on VS Code or in the command line with the command line command dotnet add reference.

 - dotnet add API/API.csproj reference Application/Application.csproj
-  Application.csproj needs two references to Domain.csproj and Persistence.csproj.
+  Application.csproj needs two references to Domain.csproj and Persistence.csproj. - dotnet add Application/Application.csproj reference Domain/Domain.csproj - dotnet add Application/Application.csproj reference Persistence/Persistence.csproj

+Persistence.csproj needs a reference to Domain.csproj.

-  - dotnet add Application/Application.csproj reference Domain/Domain.csproj
+- dotnet add Persistence/Persistence.csproj reference Domain/Domain.csproj

-  - dotnet add Application/Application.csproj reference Persistence/Persistence.csproj
+== Starting at Section 2 Part 7. ==

+cd API and run the command dotnet run be sure the ports are open i.e. info is all green.

+Change the API/Properties/launchSettings.json to remove the https only 1 profile is needed. changed in launchSettings.json to "applicationUrl": "https://localhost:5001;",

+in the API.csproj..optional to remove the Microsoft.AspNetCore.OpenApi package.

+API.http file to test the API.
+We removed it because we're using Postman to test the API.